zeps-system/zeps/README.md

-zeps install html # this will install the newest version of the html package on zpr zeps install zepto-lang/html # this will do the same thing, but from Github zeps install html==1.0.0 # this will install version 1.0.0 of the html package
+zeps install html # this will install the newest version of the html package on zpr zeps install zepto-lang/html # this will do the same thing, but from Github zeps install html==1.0.0 # this will install version 1.0.0 of the html package zeps install . # this will install the module in the current directory
 ```

 Github-installed packages follow the convention of `<owner>/<repo>`.